2026 BMW 3 Series vs Mercedes C-Class: Which Luxury Sedan Wins?

 What 2026 buyers should actually pay

-Don't pay MSRP.
-Both have current dealer cash on the table:
+Don't pay MSRP — both have cash on the table:

-Build the offer email-only first.
-Our negotiating playbook covers the email-only script.
+Build the offer email-only first — my negotiating playbook has the exact script.

 The verdict

 Buy the BMW 3 Series if you actually like driving.
-The M340i is one of the best driver's sedans in production at any price.
-The 330i is the best balance of pace, comfort, and chassis in the segment.
-The bigger trunk closes the practicality gap.
-The free maintenance closes the running-cost gap.
+The M340i is one of the best driver's sedans in production at any price, the 330i is the best balance of pace, comfort, and chassis in the class, the bigger trunk closes the practicality gap, and the free maintenance closes the running-cost gap.
+It's where my money goes.

 Buy the Mercedes C-Class if the interior matters more than the chassis.
-MBUX 2 is genuinely impressive, the materials feel more expensive, and the ride compliance is a notch above.
-The C43 sounds like an angry four-cylinder because it is one, but for the C300 buyer who wants to look good in the parking lot and arrive relaxed, the C-Class is the easier yes.
+MBUX 2 is genuinely impressive, the materials feel more expensive, and the ride is a notch more compliant.
+The C43 sounds like an angry four because it is one, but for the C300 buyer who wants to look good in the lot and arrive relaxed, the C-Class is the easier yes.

-For someone who's never owned either: take a 90-minute test drive in both back-to-back on the same day.
-Drive the same route.
-The cars are so close on the spec sheet that the difference shows up in your hands, not in your spreadsheet.
-Whichever one you don't want to hand the keys back from is the one to buy.
+If you've never owned either: drive both back-to-back on the same route in the same 90 minutes.
+These cars are so close on the spec sheet that the difference shows up in your hands, not your spreadsheet.
+Whichever one you don't want to give the keys back from is the one to buy.

 From the Buying Guide